Water crossings on long-distance trails have been some of my most dangerous experiences. The one below is probably one I should not have attempted.

 The roar grew louder as the trail began descending from the side of the mountain.
-This had been a day of roaring as I traveled alongside the raging Hiawassee River, walking under waterfalls and picking my way across small turbulent streams.
+This had been a day of roaring water as I traveled alongside the raging Hiawassee River, walking under waterfalls and picking my way across small, turbulent streams.

-In several sections the Hiawassee had overflowed it’s banks and I was basically in the river which had led me to considering camping early and waiting for water levels to drop.
-But the pull of more miles is strong on the trails and I continued hiking.
+In several sections, the Hiawassee had overflowed its banks, and I was basically in the river, which led me to consider camping early and waiting for water levels to drop.
+But the pull of more miles was strong on the trails, and I continued hiking.

 I walked to the edge of the creek and looked down.
-“Holy Crap” I muttered.
-The creek described as “a rock hopper” in my Guide was about 20 yards across and a series of brown swirling angry rapids.
+“Holy Crap,” I muttered.
+The stream, described as “a rockhopper” in my Guide, was about 20 yards across and had a series of brown swirling angry rapids.
 There was no way I could cross.
-On the other side were two other hikers pacing up and down through the woods trying to find a safe way across.
+On the other side were two other hikers pacing up and down through the woods, trying to find a safe way across.

-Eventually the other male hiker started swimming in what looked like a less turbulent area just ahead of the log jam and waterfall.
-Half way across the current grabbed him and he started thrashing, barely making the shore before tumbling over the Falls.
-His eyes were huge as he thrashed his way through the water to shore.
+Eventually, the other male hiker started swimming in what looked like a less turbulent area just ahead of the log jam and waterfall.
+Halfway across, the current grabbed him, and he thrashed, barely making the shore before tumbling over the Falls.
+His eyes were huge as he thrashed through the water to the coast.

-After he climbed to shore both guys went down to try and stabilize the tree so the first hikers wife could shimmie across.
-She was tiny and the tree still swung back and forth as she made her way across.
-The large tree was basically perched on the edge of the Falls like a big pendulum ready to roll over.
+After he climbed to shore, both guys went down to try and stabilize the tree so the first hiker’s wife could shimmy across.
+She was tiny, and the tree swung back and forth as she crossed.
+The large tree was perched on the edge of the Falls like a giant pendulum ready to roll over.

 I probably weighed twice what she did with my pack.
 I was swimming.

-Originally, I had planned to camp and try to cross the next morning, in hopes the water would calm down and lower a little.
-There were other hikers here now though, and I would much rather cross with others to help if needed.
+Initially, I had planned to camp and try to cross the following day in hopes the water would calm down and lower a little.
+There were other hikers here now, though, and I would much rather cross with others to help if needed.

-Lowering myself into the waist deep water I pushed my buoyant pack out ahead of me until I reached my toes and then began swimming hard.
-The pack slowed, and I began pulling it, but that only lasted a few strokes before current grabbed me and yanked me under water.
+Lowering myself into the waist-deep water, I pushed my buoyant pack out before I reached my toes and began swimming hard.
+The pack slowed, and I started pulling it, but that only lasted a few strokes before the current grabbed me and yanked me underwater.
 The water had looked fast but not this strong.
 I let the pack go and swam as hard as I could, glancing over to see the log and waterfall approaching quickly.

-Suddenly the current lessened and just in front of the log I was able to break lose and swim hard.
+Suddenly the current lessened, and just before the log, I could break loose and swim hard.
 I felt rocks under my shoes and pushed hard, leaving the current and collapsing to my knees in the quieter waters near shore.

 I paused for a minute and turned to see my pack wedged against the tree.
-Holding onto the large tree I waded out and grabbed the waist strap, dragging the now 100 pund water logged backpack back to shore.
+Holding onto the large tree, I waded out and grabbed the waist strap, dragging the now 100-pound water-logged backpack back to shore.

-The backpack itself was completely water logged.
+The backpack itself was utterly waterlogged.
 I swear it felt as if it weighed a minimum of 50 pounds!
-I learned that against a river well sealed freezer bags and gallon bags are NOT waterproof.
-Hyperlite Pods are also not waterproof, and finally a compactor bag is only about 50 percent resistant to a raging river.
+I learned that against a river well, sealed freezer bags and gallon bags are NOT waterproof.
+Hyperlite Pods are also not waterproof, and finally, a compactor bag is only about 50 percent resistant to a raging river.

 Basically, the only thing that stayed dry was my Outdoor Research (OR) food bag.
 I can always count on OR.

 I needed to dry out.
-It looked like it was going to start raining again and it was getting cold.
-I pulled out my Guide and saw there was a state highway in about 4 miles.
-I of course had no signal so I climbed up to the ridge and called a small motel that agreed to pick me up at the next road crossing.
+It looked like it was going to start raining again and getting cold.
+I pulled out my Guide and saw a state highway in about 4 miles.
+I, of course, had no signal, so I climbed up to the ridge and called a small motel that agreed to pick me up at the next road crossing.

-If I could do it all over, I would not try that crossing again, regardless of whether other hikers were there or not.
+If I could do it all over, I would not try that crossing again, regardless of whether other hikers were there.
 I should have waited another day or two for water levels to drop.
-There were other small streams before that one that were moving fast too, although none like that stream.
+There were other small streams before that one that was moving fast, too, although none like that stream.

-Too many things could have gone wrong and it is not worth the risk.
+Too many things could have gone wrong, and it is not worth the risk.
 I’m not a young whipper snapper anymore.
 I have definitely hiked enough to know when to take a calculated risk and when not to.
-Risk is part of long distance hiking, but not dumb risks.
-I love a good adventure as much as anyone, but that was just stupid.
+Risk is part of long-distance hiking, but not dumb risks.
+I love a good adventure as much as anyone, but that was stupid.